webis-de/small-text/docs/install.rst

 Dependending on the classifier of your choice, you might need additional python libraries.

 .. note:: The `Pytorch` and `Transformers` Integrations are best used with a CUDA-capable GPU.
-          You need a CUDA version |CUDA_VERSION| or newer, and your GPU must also support that specific version.
+          You need CUDA version |CUDA_VERSION| or newer, and your GPU must also support that specific version.

 .. _installation-pytorch: